pdops/Docker-Wordpress-deployable-server/Docker/Deployable-Wordpress-server/README.md

 ```
 **3 Creating the Wordpress file as well as the database to accompany it**

 Now that you have everything necessary , create an empty folder and inside of it create a new file and name it finally adding .yml as a extension opening it with the edditor of your choice.
-A version needs to be provided to the .yml file so that docker can so that docker can use the subset of commands that docker will understand.
-The version of used here is 3.7 as it provides all of the necessary commands to run the file successfully.
+A version needs to be provided to the .yml file so that docker can use the subset of commands that docker will understand.

+The version used here is 3.7 as it provides all of the necessary commands to run the file successfully:
 ```
 version '3.7'
 ```